Artificial Intelligence Guidelines

 Accountability and risk mitigation

-Federation University has robust governance structure and practices to ensure the ethical use of AI across all aspects of learning, teaching and operations.
+Federation University has robust governance structure and practices to ensure the ethical use of AI across all aspects of learning, teaching, assessment, and operations.
 The Artificial Intelligence Working Group has been established to address all aspects of university AI usage.
 This group will provide academic and operational guidance and recommendations.

 The Federation University Council serves as the ultimate accountable body, overseeing the strategic direction and ethical governance of AI initiatives.
 University governance documents, including policies and guidelines, will be regularly reviewed, and adapted to evolving AI technologies and regulatory changes.